miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{</highlight>}}

+Writing your own shader just means modifying what code runs before OpenGL transforms to screen space.
+So we'll make our shader take things to the screen plane, calculate the offset to reach $D$ and $E$, and then return that as the position.

+{{<highlight glsl "lineNos=inline">}}

+void vertex() {
+	vec4 vect = PROJECTION_MATRIX * (MODELVIEW_MATRIX * vec4(VERTEX, 1));

+	// ... transform to screen space

+	vec4 offset = // ... calculate offset

+	// ... transform back to clip space

+	POSITION = offset + vect;
+}

+{{</highlight>}}

 ## Implementing it in Godot

-So.
-If we want to apply our miter joints to give lines width we simply have to do it in screen space!
-Godot only gives you the matrices up to clip space, but that's not a problem.
-We know that to get to screen space OpenGL simply applies perspective and scales with the resolution.
-So we need to do that when before we calculate the miter joints and to stop doing it after.

 ### The import script

 First we actually need to change the mesh, turning each line into two faces.
 How you do that will depend a lot on the engine you're using.
-In others you could do this in a Blender export script.
+In others, maybe you could do this in a Blender export script.
 However, you need to make sure you can pass the next and previous vertex's positions as arguments to the shader.

 In Godot, the only way to pass in extra arguments that aren't uniform (the same for all vertices) is through using the [custom vec4s](https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/spatial_shader.html#vertex-built-ins).
-And I haven't found a way to set up custom0 and custom1 from outside Godot.
+And I didn't found a way to set up custom0 and custom1 from outside.
 So, we're using an [import script](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_scenes.html#doc-importing-3d-scenes-import-script) that modifies the mesh, populates the customs, and saves the modified mesh for later use!
 The structure should look something like this: